massej/RadioHLSConverter.backend.serverless/README.md

  - "FFMPEGForceFormat" to "adts"

 Note :
- - You should use "copy" to keep the same aac format as the streaming source or a "pcm_s16le" a PCM format.
+ - You should use "copy" on "FFMPEGConverterAudioCodec" to keep the same audio codec as the streaming source to have the best sound quality.

- - You must avoid converting HLS segment (m3u8 segment) to mp3 or aac output due to DCT-based audio codecs like MP3, AAC rely on neighbouring audio frames for decoding.
-At the start of the stream, there's a priming frame which serves that purpose.
-It has a negative timestamp, so during concat, its TS clashes with the final packets of the preceding file and it gets dropped by concat.
-PCM is self-contained for decoding, so doesn't suffer from this.

 4. Run project